engin100/980/labs/lab-8.md

 [![Terminal Velocity](https://www1.grc.nasa.gov/wp-content/uploads/termv.jpg)](https://www1.grc.nasa.gov/beginners-guide-to-aeronautics/termvel/)

-- For Cd, you should look up typical values for parachutes and play around with it.
+- For \(C_d\), you should look up typical values for parachutes and play around with it.
 There will be variations, so find which coefficients get you closest to your experimental values!

 - For mass and cross-sectional area, you will measure both of these as part of your experimental setup.
-Since parachutes have the cross-sectional area of a circle, you can calculate the area using standard circle equations.
+Since parachutes have the cross-sectional area of a circle, you can calculate the area using standard circle equations ($A = \pi r^2$).
 Keep in mind that when you measure the circle's diameter on a flat surface, it is not the same as when it is falling and looks more like a hemisphere!
 Keep this in mind when doing your calculations.

   - Think about the difference between a half-circumference of a sphere and the radius of the sphere.
 Drawing this in 2D may help.

-- The density of air is typically 1.29 kg/m^3.
+- The density of air is typically $1.29~\text{kg/m}^3$.

 ## Procedure